mklemme/_play/README.md

 _framework
 ==========

-The open source WordPress framework from us, Invisible Hat Foundry!
+The open source WordPress framework from Invisible Hat Foundry